fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 **How to escape Purgatory,** roughly in order from easy to hard.
 Note that if you aren't strong enough to beat the Gladiators and/or the door Guards, you probably aren't ready for much else in Dilmun either, so do some grinding first.

 1. Find the morgue `(p5)` in the E-then-S corner. `(U)se` DEX (or, if you ignored my advice, *Hiding*) and you'll get a paragraph `(p69)`.
-Everyone in the party makes a STR check (1d20, trying to roll below your STR) or takes 1d10 damage.
+Everyone in the party makes a [STR check](README.md#game-mechanics) or takes 1d10 damage.
 Regardless, you wind up in Dilmun just SE of the Slave Camp, standing next to a pool that will refresh your magic and health.
 The residents of the Slave Camp will welcome you freely.
 2. Find the pool in the NW corner.
 Turn W and kick forward twice; a secret door takes you into the city walls.
 Go S to the SW corner and find another secret door to exit.
 The Slave Camp is just SW of Purgatory.
 This only works if you have *Bureaucracy* (or are on a second pass through the game), otherwise you'll lose Louie.
 3. Travel through the Magan Underworld and surface somewhere else.
 4. Sell yourself in the Slave Market `(p58)`.
 The [Slave Mines](#slave-mines) are annoying but not difficult, although you'll have to beat up some Guards to get out, so don't do this too quickly.